ahmedmaher05/infnix_calculator/readme.txt

-Objective : to implement an infnix expression calculator for expressions including +, -, /, *, %, ^ and !
+Objective : to implement an infinix expression calculator for expressions including +, -, /, *, %, ^ and !
 operations.

 illustration : Expressions may include